krypt0k1/CryptographyProjects/README.md

         open(file_out, 'wb') as output:

- '' A generator yielding chunks of the file'' chunks = iter(lambda: input.read(buffer_size), '')
+ '' A generator yielding chunks of the file''

+chunks = iter(lambda: input.read(buffer_size), '')

 for chunk in key.encrypt(chunks,
                              mechanism_param=iv,
                              buffer_size=buffer_size):

 output.write(chunk)

  2. Initialization Vectors or IV's must always be used for encryption/decryption.
-      a.
-A challenging part of decryption was that I could not generate another random IV to decrypt the file.
+    - A challenging part of decryption was that I could not generate another random IV to decrypt the file.
-      b.
-You will always need to read the IV you set for the encrypted file to decrypt the file with the key.
+    - You will always need to read the IV you set for the encrypted file to decrypt the file with the key.
 A different IV will result in a pkcs11.Exception error MechanismParamInvalid.
-      c.
-If you use a 128-bit IV that will equal 16 bytes reading the IV from the encrypted file will look something like this:
+    - If you use a 128-bit IV that will equal 16 bytes reading the IV from the encrypted file will look something like this:

       with open(input_file_path, "rb") as file: